EPCCed/2026-03-02-Fortran-intro/_episodes/09-functions-subroutines.md

 This is different from C, where a change to an argument passed by value is merely not reflected in the caller.

+> ## Passing by reference
+>
+> If you are used to C/C++, you should remain aware here that the Fortran
+> standard requires actual arguments to be passed to functions and subroutines
+> in such a way that they 'appear' to have been passed by reference.
+How to do
+> so is left to the compiler (which may use copies or actually pass by
+> reference) but any changes made to a dummy argument inside a procedure _will_
+> be reflected in the actual arguments passed to it, unless prevented by having
+> `intent(in)`.
+{: .callout}

 If one wants to alter the existing value of the argument, `intent(inout)` is appropriate:
 ```